-Nusinersen injection is used for the treatment of spinal muscular atrophy (an inherited condition that reduces muscle strength and movement).
+Nusinersen injection is used for the treatment of spinal muscular atrophy (an inherited condition that reduces muscle strength and movement) in infants, children, and adults.
 Nusinersen injection is in a class of medications called antisense oligonucleotide inhibitors.
 It works by increasing the amount of a certain protein necessary for the muscles and nerves to work normally.

 How should this medicine be used?

 Nusinersen injection comes as a solution (liquid) to inject intrathecally (into the fluid-filled space of the spinal canal).
 Nusinersen injection is given by a doctor in a medical office or clinic.
 It is usually given as 4 initial doses (once every 2 weeks for the first 3 doses and again 30 days after the third dose) and then is given once every 4 months thereafter.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to nusinersen, any other medications, or any of the ingredients in nusinersen injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.